Philadelphia Credit Card Fraud Lawyer

 In Pennsylvania, any sort of fraudulent activity involving the use of a credit card or debit card is considered a “white collar crime,” or financial crime.
-An individual can be charged with credit card fraud in Philadelphia if he or she uses a card that is counterfeit, revoked, cancelled, tampered with, missing information, or otherwise not authorized to be used.
-Though nonviolent, credit card fraud and related white collar crimes can still result in felony charges and serious penalties, particularly in cases where the Federal Bureau of Investigation (FBI) becomes involved in the criminal investigation.
+An individual can be charged with credit card fraud in Philadelphia if he or she uses a card that is counterfeit, revoked, cancelled, tampered with, missing information, or otherwise not authorized for use.
+Though nonviolent, credit card fraud and related white-collar crimes can still result in felony charges and serious penalties, particularly in cases where the Federal Bureau of Investigation (FBI) becomes involved in the criminal investigation.

-- The card “was issued to another person who has not authorized its use.”
+- The card is the property of another person who has not authorized its use

-- The card was “revoked or canceled” when used.
+- The card was revoked or canceled when it was used

 The criminal penalties for credit card fraud in Pennsylvania depend on the value of the goods or services that were obtained, or which the defendant attempted to obtain.
 Each credit card or debit card involved in the offense constitutes a separate charge according to Pennsylvania law, which means people in possession of multiple cards will face multiple charges and potentially greater penalties.

 If the value was less than $50, access device fraud is considered a second degree misdemeanor, which is punishable by a prison sentence of up to two years in Pennsylvania.
 If the value was over $50 but less than $500, the offense is considered a first degree misdemeanor, which is punishable by a prison sentence of up to five years.
 If the value was $500 or more, the offense is considered a third degree felony, which is punishable by a prison sentence of up to seven years.
 If convicted, the defendant may also be heavily fined and/or placed on probation.
 The defendant also risks serious damage to his or her career, particularly if: